 Being a student means being able to engage with digital resources, online materials, lectures and learning opportunities.
 UWE Bristol expects you to be suitably equipped before starting your course.

-UWE Bristol has established the Digital Capability Scheme (DCS) to provide grants to help students who have no access to IT equipment.
-Please note that applications for this scheme have now closed.
+UWE Bristol has established the Digital Capability Scheme (DCS) to provide grants to help students who have no access to IT equipment and are unable to purchase the required equipment due to financial hardship.

-The scheme is open to the following student groups:
+Funding is available to students in the following groups: